-The Train the Trainer program will result in approximately 30 specialised trainers in Australia, delivering Housing First capacity building within the specialist homelessness sector and beyond.
+Round 3 of the Train the Trainer program will result in 15 specialised trainers delivering Housing First capacity building within the specialist homelessness sector and beyond.
 The trainers will support advocacy for the expansion of Housing First programs and expand the sector’s capability in delivering Housing First programs.

 As part of the program, the Housing First Australia Community of Practice provides an ongoing platform to share ideas, support implementation, develop practice, and embed Housing First as an evidence-based response to people without a home who have complex needs.

 The Housing First Train the Trainer program is underpinned by the Housing First principles for Australia.
-The program involves an initial six-week training period, followed by an ongoing commitment (for a minimum of two years) undertaking program activities.
+The program involves an initial six-week training period, followed by a face to face Masterclass an an ongoing commitment (for a minimum of two years) undertaking program activities.

-To be eligible for the program, participants must:
+To be eligible for the training participants must:

 To attract the highest standard of participants, and to maximise equitable access to Housing First training across Australia, Homelessness Australia is welcoming expressions of interest from participants and their employers.

-Before submitting your expression of interest, you are encouraged to contact Sian Mulgrew at Council to Homeless Persons in Victoria, to discuss the project in detail.
-Email email@example.com or call 0401 831 136.
+Before submitting your expression of interest, you are encouraged to contact the lead trainer in your region to discuss the project in detail.

 There is strong international evidence that Housing First programs end homelessness for most people with complex needs.